The Elements of Eloquence

 The Elements of Eloquence: How to Turn the Perfect English Phrase is a non-fiction book by Mark Forsyth published in 2013.
 The book explains classical rhetoric, dedicating each chapter to a rhetorical figure with examples of its use, particularly in the works of William Shakespeare.
-Forsyth argues the power of Shakespeare's language was a result of studying formal rhetoric, and highlights their use through Shakespeare's development.
+Forsyth argues the power and memorability of language is a result of deliberate, formal rhetoric, and highlights its use via providing examples from a variety of classical, biblical, and contemporary writers.

 Chapters

 1: Alliteration

 Repeating the sound of the first consonant in a series of words.
 An example of its deliberate overuse given by Forsyth is: